 In reviewing requests for a voluntary leave of absence for medical reasons, the Office of Student Affairs may consult with Harvard University Health Services and/or the Disability Access Office who may consider information from the student’s current and/or former health care providers, if made available by the student.

 Family Leave of Absence

 Students of any gender enrolled at Harvard Griffin GSAS may take a family leave of absence of up to two terms for the birth or adoption of a child, childcare, or care of an immediate family member with a serious health condition.
 In preparation, students should discuss their plans with their financial aid officer.

 Students should review the Parental Accommodation and Financial Support program before deciding to apply for a family leave of absence.

 - Students are expected to notify their advisors and their directors of graduate studies as early as possible about their plans to take a family leave of absence so that appropriate accommodations can be made to cover any teaching or research responsibilities.

-- Students are eligible for a departmental G-Year adjustment of one year, regardless of whether they take leave for one or two semesters; requests should be made through their academic program administrator or graduate program coordinator.
+- Students are eligible for a departmental G-Year adjustment of one year, regardless of whether they take leave for one or two terms; requests should be made through their academic program administrator or graduate program coordinator.

 - Academic requirements (such as postponement of exams and course requirements) may be adjusted in consideration of the student’s leave.